Search

 Waconia Volunteer Committee

-ABOUT MIDWEST VINTAGE SNOWMOBILE SHOWS --- THE ELK RIVER RIDE-IN PEOPLE!
+ABOUT MIDWEST VINTAGE SNOWMOBILE SHOWS

-The Midwest Ride-In started out as the Vintage Snowmobile Club of America’s Midwest Ride-in over 25 years ago.
+The Midwest Ride-In started out as the Vintage Snowmobile Club of America’s Midwest Ride-in over 35 years ago.

 We are a non-profit organization with a 30 member organizational committee that works year-round to pull this event off.
 However, for the event weekend itself, we have partnered with many snowmobile clubs to organize and put on this large event.